-The New Year is approaching faster than ever, and we know you’ve started putting together business goals for 2017.
+The New Year is approaching faster than ever, and at Flexibake, we know you’ve started putting together business goals for 2017.
 Putting goals in place is great, but planning to hit those goals is even better.
 A lot of businesses select goals they’d like to achieve for the new year but fail to do the necessary researching, planning, and scheduling to actually achieve those goals during the year.

 Your first step to a planning and hitting your goals is to select specific and sensible goals.
 Making a goal to simply “increase sales by 15%” is not good enough.
 Which particular product do you wish to increase sales of?
 How do you plan to do so and why do you believe that you should focus on this product?